 For decades, humans have done irreversible damage to the planet using fossil fuels such as coal, petroleum products etc. for generation of electricity, fuel for their vehicles and in turn releasing greenhouse gases and other harmful gases in the atmosphere.
 This has lead to global warming, depletion of the ozone layer and increases the risk of making the planet uninhabitable for all forms of life unless steps are not taken to reduce the harmful impact of using fossil fuels.
 The solution for this is using renewable energy.

-Clean Energy Market in India
+Renewable Energy Market in India

 India is destined to become of the biggest markets for renewable energy due to abundant availability of natural resources for renewable energy.
 The fast-paced growth of the renewable energy market in India is what is required for attracting more investment within the renewable energy industry sector.